JustinBraben/Crawler/docs/TechnicalDocument.md

 -   Resource management (textures, sounds, fonts)
 -   Event handling

+### 2. Entity Component System (ECS)

+-   Implement a custom ECS engine to efficiently manage entities, components, and systems
+-   Entities as unique IDs (e.g., using `std::size_t`)
+-   Components as plain data structures
+-   Systems as classes with an `update()` method to process entities with specific component sets

-### 2. Rendering
+### 3. Rendering

--   Tile-based rendering system for dungeon levels
--   Sprite rendering for characters, enemies, and items
+-   Rendering system for drawing entities with `SpriteComponent` and `TransformComponent`
 -   Text rendering for UI elements
--   Particle system for visual effects

-### 3. Audio
+### 4. Audio

--   Background music and sound effect playback
+-   Audio system for background music and sound effect playback based on `AudioComponent`
 -   Volume and audio settings

-### 4. Input
+### 5. Input

--   Keyboard and mouse input handling
+-   Input system for handling keyboard, mouse, and gamepad input based on `InputComponent`
--   Gamepad input handling (optional)
 -   Keybinding configuration

 ## Data Structures and Algorithms